dankahle/comp-dkModal/README.md

 # dk-modal

-An angular module for creating modals popups windows
+An angular module for creating modal windows

 ## Features
-* default template with preset layout and optional header/footer
+* default template with preset layout and optional header/footer/close icon
 * directive for auto-wiring element to trigger modal on click event
 * configuration via object or data attributes on trigger element or modal itself
 * default width/height dependent on breakpoint, plus config width/height as well